Dr. George W Crane

 How to Fake it Til You Make it: Four Step Process

-What follows is a four step process you can readily use to help you produce the confidence you need to successfully move yourself through a difficult situation.
-There is of course nothing too complex about these steps, however don’t let that fool you into thinking that these steps are not worth your time.
+What follows is a four-step process you can readily use to help you produce the confidence you need to successfully move through a difficult situation.
+There is, of course, nothing too complex about these steps, however, don’t let that fool you into thinking that these steps are not worth your time.
 These are incredibly powerful steps that can get you through some tough situations where you need that extra boost of confidence to help move you forward.
 In fact, these steps are designed to help you “fake your confidence” in such a way that you may very well end up wondering how you ever lacked self-confidence in the first place. 🙂

 Step 1: Knowing What You Want